kurator-dev/kurator/docs/proposals/backup/backup.md

 	// BackupName specifies the backup on which this restore operation is based.
 	BackupName string `json:"backupName"`

+	// Destination indicates the clusters where restore should be performed.
+	// +optional
+	Destination *Destination `json:"destination,omitempty"`

-	// Policies defines the customization rules for the restore.
+	// Policy defines the customization rules for the restore.
 	// If null, the backup will be fully restored using default settings.
 	// +optional
-	Policies []*RestoreSyncPolicy `json:"policies,omitempty"`
-}

-type RestoreSyncPolicy struct {
-	// Name is the unique identifier for this restore policy.
-It should match the name in the backup policy.
-	// to ensure the restore policy corresponds to the correct backup policy.
-	// If a name provided by the user doesn't match any backup policy, the restore operation will fail
-	// and return a clear error message.
-	Name string `json:"name"`

-	// Policy indicates the rules and filters for the restore.
-	// +optional
-	Policy RestorePolicy `json:"policy,omitempty"`
+	Policy *RestorePolicy `json:"policy,omitempty"`
 }

 // Note: partly copied from https://github.com/vmware-tanzu/velero/pkg/apis/restore_types.go